View Raymond Jones's Obituary on recorder.com and share memories

 For all who were lucky to know him, Ray will be remembered fondly for his kind and gentle nature, his love for "crazy" clothes (including a baseball cap with a propeller on top), and his love for his son.

-Ray is survived by his son, Patrick, 29; his step son Adam Dakin; his older sister Marlene (Jones) Pervier and her husband Michael Pervier of Rumford, Maine; two nieces, Melissa and husband Mike Tessier and their children Benjamin and Ellanora; and Hillary and husband Eric Remillard and their daughter Alyssa; and sister-in-law, Diane and her husband Maurice Curran of Wakefield, MA.
+Ray is survived by his son, Patrick, 29; his older sister Marlene (Jones) Pervier and her husband Michael Pervier of Rumford, Maine; two nieces, Melissa and husband Mike Tessier and their children Benjamin and Ellanora; and Hillary and husband Eric Remillard and their daughter Alyssa; and sister-in-law, Diane and her husband Maurice Curran of Wakefield, MA.

 A Celebration of Raymond's Life will be held Saturday, February 8th at 11 am at St. Paul's Lutheran Church, 23 Long Avenue, Greenfield, MA, with a reception to follow at the church.